 Are you pregnant or planning on having a baby?
 Are you nursing your baby?
 Methylprednisolone has a level C pregnancy category.
 It can harm your unborn child or pass through breast milk.

 Other illnesses, as well as the medication you take to deal with them, can be an issue if you take Medrol.
-Discuss them with your doctor before taking methylprednisolone.
+Discuss them with your doctor before taking this medication.
 Let your doctor know if you have any of the following conditions.

 That's a long list, I know, but you need to discuss anything and everything with your doctor before beginning any steroid medication like methylprednisolone.
 Once you begin taking it, there are some possible side effects you should know about.